-American Express is currently the only bank offering co-branded cards with Hilton Honors.
-They have a diverse card line with options ranging from one with no-annual-fee to the Hilton Aspire card with a $450 annual fee that automatically gives you Hilton Diamond Status.
+American Express manages the portfolio of Hilton Honors co-branded cards.
+They have diverse options ranging from the Hilton Honors Card with no annual fee to the top-tier Hilton Aspire card with a $450 annual fee.

 If you decide that you want to sign up for the Hilton Aspire card, or any of the Hilton credit cards (or any AMEX card for that matter), we’d appreciate it if you use our link.
 We receive a bonus for each referral, which helps us keep Your Mileage May Vary HQ going strong.